 1. Include a clear call to action in fundraising communications

 According to Fundraising IP, many nonprofits have trouble getting to the point in their appeals.
 When donors receive a communication from a nonprofit they have contributed to in the past, they can probably assume they are being called on once again.
 However, when the letter fails to make a specific ask, the donor may not follow through.
-Use a clear CTA in your messages that gives readers directions about what to do next.
+Use a clear CTA in your messages that give readers directions about what to do next.

 2. Keep them simple and direct